Dog-friendly Hiking Trails Near San Francisco

 Is whale watching with your dog your idea of the perfect afternoon?
 Then head to Devil’s Slide Trail for an easy 3.5 miles out-and-back coastal walk.
 The dog-friendly paved path hidden between Pacifica and Half Moon Bay is popular with both walkers and bicyclists.
 With epic views year round, the Devil’s Slide Trail that runs along the old Hwy 1 is the perfect place for whale watching on a clear day.
 The trail sits high above the bluffs and walkers are treated to stunning views and the soothing sound of the waves crashing on the rocks below.
 On a sunny day you might be lucky enough to spot a migrating Grey or Humpback whale breaching or showing off its flukes as it dives deep into the ocean.
 The many benches scattered along the path make this the perfect place to rest, enjoy the views, and soak up a bit of sun.

-You can use our Trail Finder to search for more dog-friendly trails in the San Francisco Bay Area.
-And if you need tips for hiking with your dog we have that too!
+If you need tips for hiking with your dog check out our blog post.
 What are you waiting for?
 Take your best buddy on a nature-filled hiking adventure!